drissamri/beautiful-jekyll/_posts/2014-12-14-docker-on-bluemix.md

 ### Step 3: Install the command line tools

 To manage and start your containers you'll be working with ICE, a command line tool.
-Download and extract the [icecli](https://static-ice.ng.Bluemix.net/icecli-1.0.zip).
+Download and extract the [icecli]https://www.ng.bluemix.net/docs/containers/container_cli_ov.html).

- `NOTE:` this link refers to version 1.0, make sure you check the [IBM Containers documentation](http://www.stage1.ng.Bluemix.net/docs/#starters/index-gentopic3.html#containers) for the latest version

 Now use pip to install the **icecli-1.0**, this might require root privileges:
 {% highlight bash %}